ibaryshnikov/game-design/docs/README_EN.md

 Afterwards you would be able to play the game in single mode.
 For multiplayer mode:
-- set up a server (usually can get one from a VPS or hosting provider)
+- set up a remote server (usually can get one from a VPS or hosting provider)
 - upload game data and game server
 - run game server on a remote server
 - connect to the game server from one of the [clients](#client)